 Servant Leadership practices are intrinsically motivating.
 That said, all forms and practices of leadership are motivating to some extent, but most do not motivate employees and team members to higher lives of enthusiasm.

 Ideally, individual motivation, i.e. personal enthusiasm or “The God within”, is an expectation of employees.
 A requirement of employment is that people will report to their job ready to work, happy, and enthusiastic about their job.

 Consequently, leaders need to have several tools available in their leadership toolbox to deal with these kinds of situations and attitudes that lower teamwork productivity and cohesiveness.

 Servant Leadership Principles

-If utilized properly and effectively, with a caring and empathic attitude, Servant Leadership principles and practices are motivational tools for leaders without the necessity of special programs and enticements that provide only material rewards for superior performance.
+If utilized properly and effectively, with a caring and empathetic attitude, Servant Leadership principles and practices are motivational tools for leaders without the necessity of special programs and enticements that provide only material rewards for superior performance.

-- Motivate through persuasive leading, building consensus within teams and groups.
+5. Motivate through persuasive leading and building consensus within teams and groups.
 Exhibit strong relationship-building skills.
-“Be There” for them with a strong and sincere commitment to their personal and professional growth.
+Be there for them with a strong and sincere commitment to their personal and professional growth.
 Provide them with professional development opportunities, either off-site or with inter-departmental training.

 The Natural Calling of Servant Leadership

 This is a ‘natural calling’ of Servant Leadership, which is never for personal gain, but a sacrifice for the sake of others and their personal and professional growth.